Nicola-Carroll/CV/README.md

 [Bulb](https://bulb.co.uk/mission/) is a rapidly expanding and innovative green energy supplier, named the fastest growing company in Europe of FY19/20.

-During my time at Bulb, I had three different roles which gradually lead me towards the decision to pursue Software Development.
+During my time at Bulb, I had three different roles which lead me towards the decision to pursue Software Development.

 \